madewithmu/madewithmu.github.io/_posts/2019-07-19-europython.markdown

 [micro:bit foundation](https://microbit.org/)) and made a cat game with PyGameZero.
-The afternoon was particularly good fun since the participants were encouraged to let their creative juices to flow and come up with simple coding projects of their own.
+The afternoon was particularly good fun since the participants were encouraged to let their creative juices flow and come up with simple coding projects of their own.

 These two videos capture the sorts of things folks got up to.
 First up is a